gary-archer/oauth.websample.final/README.md

 ## Overview

 The final secure SPA, which aims for a [Web Architecture](https://authguidance.com/2017/09/08/goal-1-spas/) with best capabilities.\
-This includes deployment of web static content to the [AWS Content Delivery Network](https://authguidance.com/2018/12/02/spa-content-deployment/).
+The SPA is deployed globally to a Content Delivery Network and you can login to the online version via the [Quick Start Page](https://authguidance.com/home/code-samples-quickstart/).

 The SPA implements OpenID Connect in an API driven manner using Curity's [Token Handler Pattern](https://github.com/curityio/web-oauth-via-bff).\
 This combines strongest browser security with all of the benefits of an SPA architecture.

-## Quick Start
+## Local Computer Quick Start

 Ensure that Node.js is installed, then run the following script from a macOS terminal or from Git Bash on Windows: